Leave (most of) the Leaves

 So, I am thrilled that a current trend is genuinely beneficial; pollinator-friendly and native gardens are now a focal point in the mainstream conversation.

 Let’s take this idea a step further than the stunning pink and purple blooms that attract bees and butterflies all summer and think about how these native plants support our ecosystem during the winter season, and in turn, how to we care for them.
-It is a time of lesser seen relationships that sustain the cycles of decomposition, soil health, pest control, and regeneration.
+It is a time of less seen relationships that sustain the cycles of decomposition, soil health, pest control, and regeneration.
 There is increasing chatter around the idea of “leaving the leaves” and we can only hope that this too will become trendy.

 A BALANCING ACT